CodingLuisNg/InvestmentPortfolioBacktester/README.md

 pip install -r requirements.txt
 ```

-3. Place your historical CSV/TXT datasets in a folder named "dataset".
-- Each file should be named <TICKER>.txt or <TICKER>.csv
-- Must include columns: Date, Open, High, Low, Close, Volume

-4. Run the app to open the app in your browser at localhost:
+3. Run the app to open the app in your browser at localhost:
 ```bash
 streamlit run main.py
 ```